Push Requests

 - Awaiting Approval — Workflow completed, waiting for human review

 If a workflow step fails, the Push Request stops at Running with an error.
-You can inspect the failure in the Activity tab and cancel or retry.
+You can inspect the failure in the Activity tab and either cancel the Push Request or retry the failed job.
+Retrying resets the failed job and all its downstream dependents back to Pending and re-executes from that point.

 What a Push Request Contains